Add a GitHub workflow

 DockerfilePath: Dockerfile

-branch of the too-tikki
+branch - In the

-application repository.
+application repository

-The workflow will build the Docker image using the Dockerfile
+- Build the Docker image using the

 Step 2: Add Docker build secrets (optional)